 As a former family counselor, and my treasured friend of more than three decades, I was surprised by her out-of-character reaction.
 But this morning, having ample time to consider what might be at the source of her impatience for serious exchange, I now wonder if she may be suffering from an overdose of reality.

-And rightly so, we’ve been enduring this devastating virus for nearly a year.
+And rightly so, we’ve been enduring years of devastation caused by a deadly virus, natural disasters, political decisions, and so on.
 And as with many other conditions affecting family and lifestyle, the responsibility of how to adapt has fallen primarily on the women.

 We’ve all done an extraordinary job, cooking, home schooling, administering sympathy to those who struggle with the isolation, even providing respite for adult sons and daughters when their demanding lives crash up on the shores of health protocols and work-from-home pressures overwhelm them.